latex3/tagging-project/documentation/heading-templates/index.md

 ### Implement generic order key handling

-In layouts for headings, captions, etc. the placement of individual data items, such as fixed strings (like "Chapter"), a generated number, the title, a sub-title, some punctuation, etc. needs a flexible solution in templates to avoid the need for different templates just because, the order of title and number got swapped, or similar minor difference.
+In layouts for headings, captions, etc. the placement of individual data items (such as fixed strings like "Chapter", a generated number, the title, an optional sub-title, some punctuation, etc.) needs a flexible solution in templates.
+This avoids the need for different templates just because the order of title and number got swapped or because of similar minor differences.

 To allow for such variations within a single template, the concept of "order" keys has been developed.
-The template support code was augmented to offer a `\template_process_order_clist:nnn` command, that takes an order key defined by the template and processes its comma list to typeset the items (and generate approriate tagging for them).
+The template support code was augmented to offer a `\template_process_order_clist:nnn` command that takes an order key defined by the template and processes its comma list to typeset the items (and generate approriate tagging for them).
 You find the documentation in [latex-lab on